Call Northside 777 (1948) | MissLiberty.com

 A reporter who investigates a curious classified ad ends up clearing a man erroneously convicted of murder.
-Based on a true story.
-[Dir: Henry Hathaway/ James Stewart, Richard Conte, Lee J. Cobb/ 111 min/ Drama/ Free Press as Hero]
+Based on a true story. [ Call Northside 777 credits: Dir: Henry Hathaway/ James Stewart, Richard Conte, Lee J. Cobb/ 111 min/ Drama/ Free Press as Hero]

-Note: the full film may be viewed online here.
+Note: the full film can typically be found online via YouTube or Google search.

 This terrific “free press” drama begins in the 1930s, a time when Prohibition had driven the liquor industry into the hands of the mob.
 In the opening scene, a policeman is killed in a Prohibition-related incident of violence in Chicago.
 Two men are quickly convicted for the murder and the case is closed.
 However, eleven years later a mysterious classified ad appears in the Chicago Times offering a large reward for information leading to the “real killers” of the policeman.